bangstk/Quakespasm/README.md

 + Scoot centerprint messages up off the crosshair
 + Widescreen status bar
     - (hacky, this will probably be redone)
++ "vid_width 0" or "vid_height 0" to use desktop resolution
+    - Handy as a default setting

 Upcoming:
 + Make the font textures use a texture atlas to prevent bleeding on seams